adipro/starter-academic/content/project/m4/index.md

 slides: example
 ---

 The M4 is a wave energy converter composed of multiple floats connected by beams.
-It converts power from the waves through relative rotation about a hinge.
+It harnesses the power of the waves through relative rotation about a hinge.

-In this project, we develop a numerical tool to optimise the design of the device.
+In this project, our Master's student Nicholas McGrath develops a numerical tool to optimise the design of the device.
 The tool couples a mathematical model, which computes the response of the device including its power output, and a boundary element software, which computes the hydrodynamic forces on the device.
 We use a generalised-mode approach to derive the (linear) equations of motion of the device.